Hensel minimality II: Mixed characteristic and a diophantine application: Geometry of definable sets in 1-h-minimal structures

-Differentiability of $f$ away from $C$ is clear.
 Now suppose that there exists no $m \ge 1$ satisfying the condition involving (\ref{eq:weak-t-higher:mix}).
 As before, we then use $\aleph_0$-saturation to find a pair $(x_0, x) \in K^2$ of points which lie in the same ball $|1|_\eqc$-next to $C$ and such that (\ref{eq:t-higher:mix}) fails for every $m$.
 The latter means that (\ref{eq:t-higher:coarse}) fails for $x_0, x$, so we have a contradiction to our choice of $C$.

 For the weakened theorem, it remains to ensure that $|f^{(r+1)}|$ is constant on balls $|m|$-next to $C$.
-By applying \Cref{prop: 1hmixmin preparing families} to the graph of $x \mapsto \rv(f^{(r+1)}(x))$, we can enlarge $C$ so that this works for balls $|m'|$-next to $C$, for some $m' \ge 1$.
+By applying \Cref{cor: 1hmixmin preparing families} to the graph of $x \mapsto \rv(f^{(r+1)}(x))$, we can enlarge $C$ so that this works for balls $|m'|$-next to $C$, for some $m' \ge 1$.
 Now the weaker statement holds using $m \cdot m'$ (since $|m \cdot m'| \le |m|, |m'|$).

 We now explain how to get the statement with $(r+1)!$ instead of $m$.
-Go through the proof of \refI{cor:high-ord} (for $r+1$) to obtain a finite set $C$, together with positive integers $n, n'$ such that for any ball B $|n|$-next to $C$ and any $x_0\in B$ we have
+We can find a finite $A\cap K$-definable $C$ and an integer $m$ such that $f$ satisfies the weakened version of this theorem with order $r+1$.
+We now enlarge $C$ and find an integer $n$ such that $f^{(r+1)}$ satisfies the conclusion of Lemma~\ref{lem:property (3) balls map to balls} with respect to $C$ and $n$.
+We may moreover assume by Lemma~\ref{prop: 1hmixmin preparing families} that $\rv\circ f^{(r+1)}$ is constant on balls $|n|$-next to $C$.
+Then there exists an integer $n'$ such that for any ball $B$ $|n|$-next to $C$ and any $x_0\in B$ we have that

 Now at the cost of enlarging $n$ (and making $B$ smaller) we obtain